I can't find the product I am looking for

 Intravenous infusions and/or injections of more than a total of 100 mL per 12 hour period is a prohibited method, except for those legitimately received in the course of hospital treatments, surgical procedures or clinical diagnostic investigations.

-Why are there six countries to choose from on the Global DRO page?
+Why are there seven countries to choose from on the Global DRO page?

-Global DRO is a resource database of medications currently available in the UK, Canada, Japan, Australia, Switzerland and the USA.
+Global DRO is a resource database of medications currently available in the Australia, Canada, Japan, New Zealand, Switzerland, UK and USA.
 Each country has its own regulatory policies to approve medications and not all medications are available in all countries.
 The Brand name medications represented in each country’s Global DRO database reflects the medications available in that country.

 Eventually we hope to provide this resource to other countries as well.
 If you’d like more information on this option, please click the “Feedback” icon.